Skip to Main Content

 • Can you detect any potential biases?
 (For journal articles, check to see if there are any declarations of conflicts of interest or competing interests, as well as if there is a statement of who funded the study, such as a foundation or government body.)

-For more questions to ask yourself, see also: American Nurses Association Framework for How to Read and Critique a Research Study
+For more questions to ask yourself, see also: American Nurses Association Reading and Critiquing a Research Article

 Assessing the Credibility of Public Experts